Kopy App Review 2026: The Honest Take on Shopify’s Most-Used Product Importer

 Product Upload Free tier available Works with any website (no platform lock) Less polished, smaller user base

-For your ecommerce platform, Shopify is required because Kopy only works with Shopify.
+The importer is one tool in a broader operation.
+Store platform at Shopify is required because Kopy only works with Shopify.
 If you are on WooCommerce, BigCommerce, or another platform, you would need a different importer entirely.

 For competitor intelligence beyond just product imports, pair Kopy with a proper ad spy tool.
 My Winning Hunter review covers the multi-platform ad spy and store tracking tool I recommend for serious dropshippers.
 Kopy imports the products.
 Winning Hunter helps you know which products to import in the first place.